AMWA-TV/is-device-configuration/docs/Overview.md

 ## Definitions

-The NMOS terms 'Node', ... are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).
+The NMOS term 'Device' is used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-> List as appropriate

 This specification also defines the following terms.